davidbonnaud/portfolio-2023/README.md

 <img alt="homepage" src="portfolio-2023.png">

-Developed Using TypeScript-React and Tsparticles for the background animation.
+# Developed Using TypeScript-React and Tsparticles for the background animation.
+Hosted through CPanel.

 # Run on local machine: